sohaas/MLinPractice/Documentation.md

 to simply count their occurences and normalize them with regard to the length of the tweet.

-In order to simplify the feature extraction further, the tweets were broken down into basic building blocks (first into sentences and then single words) in the tokenization step.
+In order to enable further preprocessiong steps, like lemmatization, the tweets were broken down into basic building blocks, i.e. single words by tokenization.

+After tokenizing the tweet, it can be lemmatized, i.e. the inflections can be removed and the words mapped to their root from.
+This step serves to optimize the data for the subsequent content analysis.
+An alternative would have been to implement stemming instead of lemmatization, however in stemming, words are merely cut and not mapped to their root form.
+Therefore, e.g. the word "caring" becomes "car" with stemming, whereas lemmatization correctly transforms it to "care", which is why we decided for lemmatization, though this might be computationally more expensive.

 # Feature Extraction